Soccer’s Super League zombie will rise before long

-LONDON (Reuters Breakingviews) - European soccer’s Super League is on life support.
-Six English clubs pulled out of the breakaway competition late on Tuesday, just 48 hours after they joined, prompting key architect and Juventus boss Andrea Agnelli to admit that it could no longer go ahead.
-Yet the financial appeal of U.S.-style sporting cartel remains irresistible for the owners of teams like Real Madrid and Manchester United.
+European soccer’s Super League is on life support.
+Six English clubs pulled out of the breakaway competition late on Tuesday, just 48 hours after they joined, prompting key architect and Juventus (JUVE.MI) boss Andrea Agnelli to admit that it could no longer go ahead.
+Yet the financial appeal of U.S.-style sporting cartel remains irresistible for the owners of teams like Real Madrid and Manchester United (MANU.N).
 Barring a regulatory crackdown, it’s only a matter of time before the idea returns.

 Yet the financial logic remains intact.
 Setting up a closed competition would remove the uncertainty of qualification, guaranteeing Europe’s top clubs more predictable media revenue while boosting their appeal with new fans in Asia.
 Meanwhile club owners would keep a bigger share of the spoils rather than handing it to players and agents through wages and transfer fees.
 The Super League’s participants would have limited such “sport spending” to 55% of revenue, the Financial Times reported.
 Over the last three financial years, Man United has spent 76% of its aggregate turnover on employee benefits and amortisation charges for past transfers.